 Based on our surveys, a self-sustaining reproducing E. rosea population has been observed in Nashville, TN periodically since 2006 when it was first discovered (Irwin et al. 2016).
 Since then, it was assumed that the population had been extirpated both in winter 2011 and 2014 because no individual specimens were sighted for one or more years due to freezing winter temperatures which are not suitable for E. rosea survival.
 In 2014, for example, the local minimum temperature fell to 2°F (-17°C).
 However, our investigation shows that this population has indeed persisted despite these inhospitable conditions.
 Specifically, 9 years after the last sighting, on April 24, 2022, two additional adult E. rosea specimens were captured in the yard of the Nashville residence and placed in separate artificial habitats for observation.
 These specimens measured 44.86 mm and 48.82 mm respectively.
-This suggests that these individuals were greater than 460 days old, according to growth tables produced by Gerlach (1994), and they had likely survived two winters prior to collection (Table 1).
-Furthermore, both of the individuals were sexually mature and produced viable eggs in captivity approximately 21 days after capture, suggesting a fertilization event had occurred prior to our investigation.
+This suggests that these individuals 280 were greater than 460 days old, according to growth tables produced by Gerlach (1994), and they had likely survived 281 two winters prior to collection (Table 1).
+Furthermore, both of the individuals were sexually mature and produced 282 viable eggs in captivity approximately 21 days after capture, suggesting a fertilization event had occurred prior to our 283 investigation.
 These two specimens produced 45 offspring.

-In November 2022, one more, very small live E. rosea individual was captured in the yard of the same Nashville, TN residence.
+285 In November 2022, one more, small live E. rosea individual was captured in the yard of the same Nashville, 286 Tennessee residence.
 Importantly, this specimen was small at 14.99 mm in length.
-It was estimated to be a juvenile between 100 and 150 days old (Gerlach 1994), indicating that a recent reproductive event had occurred sometime in early 2022.
-This is a significant finding because it implies that the satellite colony in Nashville, TN is stable and able to reproduce.
+It was estimated to be a juvenile 287 between 100 and 150 days old (Gerlach 1994), indicating that a recent reproductive event had occurred sometime in early 2022.
+This is a significant finding because it implies that the satellite colony in Nashville, Tennessee is stableand able to reproduce.

-We note that observations of E. rosea tend to occur after periods of warm winters where the temperature does not measure below $11^{\circ}F(-12^{\circ}C)$ for an extended period.
-Observations become less frequent after periods where the temperature measures below $5^{\circ}F(-15^{\circ}C)$ (Figure 2).
+291 We note that observations of E. rosea tend to occur after periods of warm winters where the temperature does 292 not measure below 11°F (-12°C) for an extended period.
+To date, no studies have investigated the thermal limits of E. 293 rosea.
+Observations become less frequent after periods where the temperature measures below 5°F (-15°C) (Figure 294 2).
 This may be due to a reduced population size, and therefore less opportunity for observation, during colder years.
-Because we observed a reemergence of E. rosea even after long periods of absence, we infer that some of the population can withstand these temperatures and remain in aestivation until conditions become more suitable.
+295 Because we observed a reemergence of E. rosea even after long periods of absence, we infer that some of the 296 population may be overwintering in smaller microhabitats where they are able to endure temperatures in regions that 297 are below their documented tolerance levels.
+This is feasible due to their avoidance of direct exposure to these colder 298 temperatures.
+In residential areas, potential warm microhabitats might include areas adjacent to houses emitting heat 299 or well-insulated sites, like beneath logs, within stacks of wood, or burrowing underground.
+It may be possible that 300 some of the population can withstand these temperatures and remain in aestivation until conditions become more